pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup-offline.md

 If the output log includes ```Started cluster `dm-test` successfully```, the start is successful.

-## Step 7: Verify the running status of the TiDB cluster
+## Step 8: Verify the running status of the cluster

 Check the DM cluster status using TiUP: